b/kafka-websocket/README.md

 The format of messages sent to clients is determined by the subprotocol negotiated: kafka-text or kafka-binary.
 If no subprotocol is specified, kafka-text is used.

+By default, a new, unique group.id is generated per session.
+The group.id for a consumer can be controlled by passing a group.id as a query param: ?group.id=my_group_id

 ## Producing to topics

 Clients publish to topics by connecting to /v1/topics/ and sending either text or binary messages that include a topic